Apolexian/level4-project-docs/timelog.md

 * *2 hours* Added functions for send and recv to [QuicListener](https://github.com/Apolexian/QuicSocket/blob/master/src/lib.rs#L191)
 * *0.5 hours* Published QuicSocket as a crate so I can have an easier time using it in my rumqtt fork

+### 26 Oct 2021

+* *3 hours* Changed QuicSocket to auto-configure a quiche config, tried initial port of rumqttd and rumqttc using QuickSocket (connects but errors out when sending), changed mqtt scripts to use ported versions of rumqtt